C2SM/git-course/advanced/Exercise_3_gitignore.md

 ```
 Run the *init_advanced_repo* function.
 This will create a folder at the same level as the *git-course* repository containing a simple Git repository called *conference_planning*.

 > The command you'll run here is NOT part of Git itself.
-Instead it's a helper fucntion we created to give you a starting point for practicing this exercise.
+Instead it's a helper function we created to give you a starting point for practicing this exercise.

 ```plaintext
 init_advanced_repo